etoroxlabs/eToken/README.md

 *__Figure 1:__ Design overview.
 To simplify the overview, aspects related to the token upgrading functionality are not shown here but are described separately in Figure 2.*

-### TokenX - ERC20
+### eToken - ERC20
-This document describes the design and implementation of the smart contracts comprising TokenX which is intended to be used for powering several different stablecoins representing various assets.
-At its core, TokenX is an ERC20 token with additional supporting infrastructure relating to token management, permission management and token upgradability.
+This document describes the design and implementation of the smart contracts comprising eToken which is intended to be used for powering several different stablecoins representing various assets.
+At its core, eToken is an ERC20 token with additional supporting infrastructure relating to token management, permission management and token upgradability.
 The remainder of this document gives a high-level overview of the design and implementation of the token itself and its supporting infrastructure.

 Initially, we intended to base our implementation entirely on the OpenZeppelin (OZ) solidity library and extend from its unmodified ERC20 implementation.
 However, we found that implementing a number of our desired features was impossible without modifying the underlying OZ code.
 Therefore, our current implementation contains several modified and extended OZ components.When modifying OZ components, we have attempted to retain major design decisions and making non-intrusive and predictable code alteration.